shadiakiki1986/django-zipline-2/README.md

 - [ ] sort by "open" first then by date
 - [ ] what about GTC orders and cancel on EOD
 - [ ] default landing page at `/`
+- [ ] alert about extra fills

 ## Installation
 ```bash
 pew new BLOTTER_FINANCE
 pip3 install Django datetime zipline
 ```

+Apply patch from https://github.com/quantopian/zipline/pull/1683 if not already merged and usable

 ## Usage
 ```bash